AmariahAK/wisdom-drop/README.md

 # Motivational / Perseverance Wisdom of the day (October 7 2025)
 > “Don’t watch the clock; do what it does.
 Keep going.”
 > — Sam Levenson

+# Motivation Wisdom of the day (October 8 2025)
+> “Don’t let yesterday take up too much of today.”
+> — Will Rogers